kacyphan7/RxReMinder-FrontEnd/README.md

 - [Courier](https://www.courier.com/) - A notification platform that helps developers add notifications to their applications.
 - [Faker](https://fakerjs.dev/guide/) - A library for generating fake data.
 - [Font Awesome](https://fontawesome.com/v4/get-started/) - An iconic font and CSS toolkit.
+- [uiZard](https://uizard.io/) - A platform that uses AI to transform your hand-drawn wireframes into code.

 # License
 The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.